meefik/aspng/README.md

-# asPNG.js
+# asPNG

-A library for encoding data in PNG with compression.
+A JS library for encoding data as PNG with compression or injecting data into an existing PNG image.

 ### How to use